 He smelled new danger just before an unexpected blow caught him on the right ear.
 Holes appeared in his vison.
 The captive in the back seat had come to.
 Duct-taped, he’d still managed to jackknife and position his body to deliver a two-booted kick at the back of Chance’s head.
-He struggled to ward off the blackness that was closing in, but lost control and ran into a tree head-on, just enough off-center that the Blazer jumped around to the left as it came to a sudden stop.
+Chance struggled to ward off the blackness that was closing in, fireflies swimming in his vision.
+He lost control and ran into a tree head-on, just enough off-center that the Blazer jumped around to the left as it came to a sudden stop.
 He took a solid whack from the exploding airbag.
 The door popped open.
 He fell out onto the ground.

 Groaning, he rolled onto hands and knees, getting his bearings.
-Blood splattered the ground, dribbling from his nose.
+Blood splattered the ground, dribbling from his mouth and nose.
 He got to his feet and wrenched the back door open, looked in at the man crumpled up in the foot well.
 The captive moaned, as much from fear as pain.
-He knew whatever happened now was bound to be bad.
+Whatever happened now was bound to be bad.

 The man tried kicking him away.
 Chance grabbed his legs, dragged him out, let him fall to the ground, and kicked him in the ribs.
 He pressed the button to eject Ottomatic’s empty clip, caught it in his left hand and stuffed it in his pocket.
-He replaced it with a full clip, eight new rounds – slapped it in and ,jacked the slide to chamber one.
+He replaced it with a full clip, eight new rounds – slapped it in and ,jacked the slide to chamber one of the fat bullets.
 He aimed at the man who’d caused him to crash.
 Taking him had been a mistake.
+Time to rectify that.